hmoxutdg/ssrpg/README.md

 > This is fun. **Oh 35/35 Dead Wood Event.**

 > **Oh & before i forget... " ALL HAIL NAGARAJA " \(^o^)/\(^o^)/\(^o^)/\(^o^)/\(^o^)/\(^o^)/\(^o^)/**

+[04-09-24] P2

+> Shit needed some experimentation.
+Kept not summoning buddy at start of each loop.

+> Added some minor adjustments + default loadout + item cooldown condition to "aether_talisman"

+> Working perfect currently + Will try in all biomes and shasre findings.

+> This better work.
+Kudos.